viamrobotics/docs/docs/extend/modular-resources/configure.md

 1. Click on the **Modules** subtab.
    All modules you have added to your robot appear under the **Deployed** section.

-This pane lists the models provided by the module, any [components](/components/) or [services](/services/) on your robot that are currently using the module, and allows you to configure [how the module updates](#configure-version-update-management-for-a-registry-module) when a new version is available from the Viam Registry.
+This pane lists the models provided by the module, any [components](/components/) or [services](/services/) on your robot that are currently using the module, and allows you to configure [how the module updates](#configure-version-update-management-for-a-registry-module) when a new version is available from the Viam registry.

 {{<imgproc src="extend/modular-resources/configure/deployed-module-with-component.png" resize="1000x" declaredimensions=true alt="The module subtab of the config tab showing the realsense custom module configuration pane includes the update management section showing version update management options version type, set to Patch (X.Y.Z) and version set to 0.0.3">}}

 ### Configure version update management for a Registry module

-When you add a module to your robot, you can also configure how that module updates itself when a newer version becomes available from the Viam Registry.
+When you add a module to your robot, you can also configure how that module updates itself when a newer version becomes available from the Viam registry.
 By default, a newly-added module is set to pin to the specific patch release (**Patch (X.Y.Z)**) of the version you added, meaning that the module will *never automatically update itself*.

-If you wish to allow automatic module updates when a new version of the module becomes available in the Viam Registry, you can set the **Version type** for your module in the **Modules** subtab.
+If you wish to allow automatic module updates when a new version of the module becomes available in the Viam registry, you can set the **Version type** for your module in the **Modules** subtab.
 Updating to a newer version of a module brings new functionality and bug fixes, but requires restarting the module to apply the update.
 The following update options are available:

 - **Patch (X.Y.Z)**: Do not update to any other version.
   This is the default.
 - **Minor (X.Y.*)**: Only update to newer patch releases of the same minor release branch.
-  The module will automatically restart and update itself whenever new updates within the same minor release are available in the Viam Registry.
+  The module will automatically restart and update itself whenever new updates within the same minor release are available in the Viam registry.
   For example, use this option to permit a module with version `1.2.3` to update to version `1.2.4` or `1.2.5` but not `1.3.0` or `2.0.0`.
 - **Major (X.*)**: Only update to newer minor releases of the same major release branch.
-  The module will automatically restart and update itself whenever new updates within the same major release are available in the Viam Registry.
+  The module will automatically restart and update itself whenever new updates within the same major release are available in the Viam registry.
   For example, use this option to permit a module with version `1.2.3` to update to version `1.2.4` or `1.3.0` but not `2.0.0` or `3.0.0`.
-- **Latest**: Always update to the latest version of this module available from the Viam Registry as soon as a new version becomes available.
+- **Latest**: Always update to the latest version of this module available from the Viam registry as soon as a new version becomes available.

 When using the **Patch (X.Y.Z)** version type, you may select any patch version of the module from the **Version** drop down menu, including past versions if desired.

-The current deployed version of your module and the latest version of that module available from the Viam Registry are shown on this pane for your reference.
+The current deployed version of your module and the latest version of that module available from the Viam registry are shown on this pane for your reference.

 {{% alert title="Caution" color="caution" %}}
 For any version type other than **Patch (X.Y.Z)**, the module will upgrade as soon as an update that matches that specified version type is available, which will **restart the module**.